Lazada welcomes leading K-pop superstars SEVENTEEN as first regional Happiness Ambassadors

 Speaking as a group, SEVENTEEN said, "Shooting Lazada's 11.11 film was a fun and refreshing experience, and we are excited to be a part of the upcoming Lazada 11.11 Super Show.
 As the regional Happiness Ambassadors for Southeast Asia's leading eCommerce platform Lazada, we look forward to create even more meaningful experiences with everyone.
 Please continue to show support and love for Lazada and SEVENTEEN!"

 Lazada will also launch a region-wide TikTok Hashtag Challenge, inviting consumers to join in a fun and creative showcase by curating their own version of the shuffle dance moves from the Lazada's 11.11 film in a freestyle 20-second TikTok dance video.
-Participants with the most creative dance moves stand to win THB 11,111 cash prize when they join the social media challenge happening from 1 – 5 November through hashtag #Lazada1111เต้นlowอย่างโปร.
+Participants with the most creative dance moves in each of Lazada's six markets stand to win attractive prizes when they join the social media challenge.

 Raymond Yang added, "Lazada is constantly finding new ways to fully immerse our customers with fun and experiential activities, both online and offline, to create a holistic and enjoyable shopping experience.
 Leveraging our strong Shoppertainment approach and working closely with our merchants to curate unbeatable promotions and rewards, we constantly challenge ourselves to deliver high impact and find meaningful ways to uplift the communities across Southeast Asia.
 I'm excited to celebrate another edition of our flagship 11.11 shopping festival as we pursue hope, dreams and progress in all aspects of our lives."

-Besides access to the lowest prices and free shipping nationwide[1] during Lazada's Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals and interactive Shoppertainment activities that will unlock vouchers and Lazada Bonus rewards.
-Shoppers can also enjoy LazMall Crazy Brand Mega Offer starting from midnight to 2AM, Crazy Flash Sale deals, LazMall Hourly deals, 6-step discount offers, and many more on 11 November.
+Besides access to the lowest prices and free shipping[1] during Lazada's Biggest One-Day Sale, consumers can anticipate an exciting line up of exclusive deals and interactive Shoppertainment activities that will unlock vouchers and Lazada Bonus rewards.

 About Lazada Group